AI Strategy / Applied

 01

-Explain the video's core claim as: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.
+State the transcript-backed claim in your own words: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.

 02